trellix-enterprise/mvision-edr-activity-feed/README.md

 * **Advanced**: This is for generic events, and uses a `JMESPath <http://jmespath.org/>`_ expression to determine the subscription

+## CONFIGURE RSYSLOG IN CASE OF REMOTE LOGGING

+In case of using rsyslog for remote logging please follow the documentation explained here: https://www.tecmint.com/setup-rsyslog-client-to-send-logs-to-rsyslog-server-in-centos-7/

 ## RUNNING THE EXAMPLES

 There are a couple of simple examples that will log event information to